Reporting from: Tai O, Hong Kong

 Citizenship is a totally random thing that we get bestowed with by no choice of our own.
 Yet it can shape our entire lives.
 And it subjects us like serfs to the changing whims of those in control of the plot of dirt we were born on by accident.

-If you agree with my the my taxi driver is a lucky guy, let me do you one better…
+If you agree that my taxi driver is a lucky guy, let me do you one better…

 Today, I headed down to the world’s largest Buddha, situated on Lantau Island in Hong Kong.
 It’s a fifteen-minute cable car ride across the South China Sea from suburban Tung Chung and the ride is filled with breathtaking views of lush green mountains.
 It’s a sight to behold.